 We can’t however go for a run or take a nap during a PowerPoint presentation… no matter how tempted we might be!
 (Sure, so we’ve probably ALL had a little shut-eye time, but best not to admit that in your workplace).

 How can these brain rules improve the presentation experience for your audience?

 Let’s take exercise first:

-Ever been to a workshop or presentation where the speaker encourages everyone to have a stretch & a break, or just forces everyone to stand up?
+Ever taken part in a workshop or presentation where the speaker gets everyone to stand up, stretch or jiggle (yes jiggle)?
 Although it may feel embarrassing, they are on the right track to boost your cognitive function.

 Our brains work best when oxygenated through light exercise.
 Cognitive function improves activities such as spatial tasks, reaction times, quantitative skills and memory.
 Not only does oxygen flow help – “Exercise acts directly on the molecular machinery of the brain itself.
 It increases neurons’ creation, survival, and resistance to damage and stress.”

 Many meeting experts swear that walking meetings are the best.
 Perhaps for future presentations we’ll all walk on self-propelling tread mills that recycle the energy generated by the audience into powering a big screen in the ultimate eco-friendly way.
 You read it here first! … In the meantime, keep your audience alert by using interactive functionality.
 Encourage them to move a little – even a forced stand up and stretch from their seats will help their attention spans.

 Other mini-breaks will also help such as: voting, polls, any kind of interaction, change of direction or energy boost, whilst not strictly exercise, will create a little movement that certainly won’t inhibit that oxygen flow.
 Your own energy is also infectious – a lively presenter will keep your audience awake and therefore more likely to laugh, smile and move a tiny bit in their seats.
 Little things that will all help improve the presentation experience.

 At the other end of the scale is sleep.